RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/dynamics.md

   </figcaption>
 </figure>

-You are teaching **Newton–Euler inverse dynamics**, and you are using the **2R robot** from the beginning of Chapter 8 (see also **Figure 8.6**) as an example.
+You are teaching **Newton–Euler inverse dynamics**, and you are using the **2R robot** from the beginning of section 1.2.3.8 (see also **Figure 8.6**) as an example.
 Each link has length $L_i$ and the mass of each link is $m_i$, concentrated at a point at the end of the link.
 You already know the correct dynamics from the Lagrangian derivation.
 Now you will show how to arrive at the same answer using Newton–Euler.
 Go through the method step by step, showing intermediate results if it is helpful.

 **(a)** Give $M_i$, $M_{i-1,i}$, $A_i$, $S_i$, $g$, $\mathcal{G}_i$, $\mathcal{V}_0$, $\dot{\mathcal{V}}_0$.
 > *You can assume the frame ${3}$ is coincident with ${2}$ and $\mathcal{F}_{\text{tip}}$ is zero.*